-Basically, in the 27 years that I've been practicing criminal defense, bail was pretty much controlled by a couple of things.
+In the 27 years that I've been practicing criminal defense, bail has been pretty much controlled by a couple of things.

-The judge would look at whether or not the defendant was a flight risk and whether or not the defendant was a danger to the community.
+The judge would consider whether the defendant was a flight risk and a danger to the community.

-When looking at these things, there's a bunch of different subcategories that would be assessed by the judge in setting the person's bail or releasing them on their own recognizance, where they sign a promise to appear and don't have to put up any money or use a bail bondsman.
+When considering these things, the judge would assess a bunch of different subcategories when setting the person's bail or releasing them on their own recognizance, where they sign a promise to appear and don't have to put up any money or use a bail bondsman.

 The End of Cash Bail